Associate Judge Position - Guide for Candidates

-This consists of life insurance and AD & D insurance for the judge's dependants - spouse or common-law partner, and unmarried children over 14 days but not yet 21 years old (25 for full-time students) who are not employed on a full-time basis.
-The premium is also government paid for judges who opt for this coverage.
+This consists of life insurance and AD & D insurance for the associate judge's dependents - spouse or common-law partner, and unmarried children over 14 days but not yet 21 years old (25 for full-time students) who are not employed on a full-time basis.
+The premium is also government paid for associate judges who opt for this coverage.

 d) Supplementary Life Insurance

-Judges can apply for supplementary life insurance equal to their adjusted salary, which brings the total amount of life insurance to three times adjusted salary while under the age of 66.
+Associate judges can apply for supplementary life insurance equal to their adjusted salary, which brings the total amount of life insurance to three times the adjusted salary while under the age of 66.
 The amount of supplementary life insurance decreases after age 65.
-Evidence of insurability satisfactory to the insurer is required for the additional insurance, and judges are responsible for the premiums.
+Evidence of insurability satisfactory to the insurer is required for the additional insurance, and associate judges are responsible for the premiums.

 e) Post Retirement Life Insurance